Summary of Significant Accounting Policies

 Amortization expense is included in the consolidated income statement within general and administrative expenses.

-The asset is tested for impairment if there is a trigger for impairment.
+The asset is tested annually and during interim periods for impairment if there is a trigger for impairment.

 Goodwill represents the excess of the consideration transferred over the fair value of the net identifiable assets acquired.
 Goodwill is evaluated for impairment annually or whenever we identify certain triggering events or circumstances that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Events or circumstances that might indicate an interim evaluation is warranted include, among other things, unexpected adverse business conditions, macro and reporting unit specific economic factors (for example, interest rate and foreign exchange rate fluctuations, and loss of key personnel), supply costs, unanticipated competitive activities, and acts by governments and courts.